aalto-trafficsense/regular-routes-server/sql_admin/README.md

 Some instructions for running psql scripts are available in the [regular-routes-server repository wiki](https://github.com/aalto-trafficsense/regular-routes-server/wiki/Terminal-commands-HOWTO).

 Chef creates the database and default role (regularroutes) when setting up the server.
-The map-related tables are created in waypoint generation.
+The map-related tables are created in waypoint generation, but a script for creating an empty waypoints-table is also available.

 ## Init a new empty database, run server, setup for regularroutes